What street signs reveal about Hong Kong

 11 Pictures

-The photographer learning local culture through Hong Kong's street signs
+The photographer turning Hong Kong's street signs into poems

 For Romain Jacquet-Lagreze, the photography series "City Poetry" began as a personal project.
-Over the past year and a half, the French artist, who has been living in Hong Kong since 2012, has been taking photos of the city's neon, tiled and etched street signs in an effort to learn about Cantonese culture through his camera.
+Over the past year and a half, the French artist, who has been living in Hong Kong since 2012, has been taking photos of the city's neon, tiled and etched street signs in an effort to learn about local culture through his camera.

 "As a photographer, I've always been drawn to the characters you see on the city's streets, or outside stores and buildings.
 Their stroke-like form, their shapes.
 They're so eminently visual," he said during an interview at Blue Lotus Gallery in Hong Kong, where his work is currently on show.